-In order to deliver a fair review process and ensure that the very highest quality research projects are identified for funding the HCF Research Foundation relies on the support of the research community through taking part in peer review.
-All Lead Investigators and Coinvestigators on submitted applications are strongly encouraged to take part in peer review, and all named investigators on successfully funded grants are expected to take part in the HCF Research Foundation's peer review through the duration of the grant.
+To deliver a fair review process and ensure the very highest quality research projects are identified for funding, the HCF Research Foundation relies on the support of the research community through taking part in peer review.
+All Lead Investigators and Co-investigators on funded applications will be added to the Foundation's database of peer reviewers.
+All are strongly encouraged to take part in peer review, are expected to take part in the HCF Research Foundation's peer review process through the duration of the grant wherever possible.